Becoming Safe for Your Own Longing

 But we weren’t made merely to survive.

-We were made to be seen.
+We were made to thrive by being alive together.

-Healed in relationship.
+healed in relationship.

 You need the Body of Christ.